Why Does Signal Chain Order Matter?

 When to try it: Classic rock phaser tones, or experimental pitch effects.

-Building Your Chain: A Practical Workflow
+Building Your Chain: A Practical Approach

-Here's a step-by-step process for building a signal chain from scratch, whether on a pedalboard or a modeler:
+A step-by-step process for building a signal chain from scratch, whether on a pedalboard or a modeler:

 -